Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Trust symbol examples

-6. Include a Comprehensive FAQ Section
+6. Include a comprehensive FAQ section

 One of the most common reasons why users leave your WooCommerce homepage is that they have a lot of questions that they can’t find the answers to.
-In many cases, visitors would rather leave rather than hunt down those answers.
+In many cases, visitors would rather leave than hunt down those answers.

 That’s why one of the best things that you can do to increase engagement on your store is to add a Frequently Asked Questions (FAQ) section to your WooCommerce homepage: